vlingo/xoom-designer/README.md

 * Containerization files facilitating Docker / Kubernetes deployment;

 Alternatively, you can also generate applications directly from the terminal through `xoom gen` command.
 In this case, the project settings have to be informed in a <a href="https://github.com/vlingo/vlingo-xoom-starter/blob/master/dist/starter/vlingo-xoom-starter.properties">properties file</a> under the <code>vlingo-xoom-starter</code> folder.
-See a commented properties file sample above:
+See a commented properties file sample below:

 <pre>
 <code>